pardo30/NewRide/README.md

 This application has been designed for the future Ride Group's e-commerce, dedicated to the distribution of furniture and bathroom elements.
 It is an academic exercise within the Backend Express Bootcamp of [GeeksHubs Academy](#https://bootcamp.geekshubsacademy.com/online/backend-express/).

 This API has been divided into 3 sections: users, products and orders.
 Within each of these sections there are different degrees of access, controlled through middelwares.
+There is only one seller that corresponds to the admin profile.

 ## 2. Stack of technologies